 Purpose / Location

 The physical agility test is designed to gauge an Entry Level Police Officer candidates’ ability to handle physical stress similar to what he/she may encounter during the course of performing the duties of a police officer.
 Lateral Police Officer candidates are NOT required to take the physical agility test.
-The test will be conducted at the Miramar College Regional Police Academy, 10440 Black Mountain Road, San Diego, California.
-The obstacle course is located behind the Aviation building, located on the south end of the campus.
+The test is typically administered at the Southwestern College Police Academy (Otay Mesa HEC) located at 8100 Gigantic St. in San Diego.

 Helpful Tips and Information